JogoShugh/HEART/README.md

 }
 ```

-### The Vision: Beyond Centralized Control
+**The A2H/H2A Flow:**
+1. **Agent identifies** that `quality` is `required: true` but missing from the user's statement.
+2. **Agent renders UI/Asks:** "Great!
+I need to know the quality grade to finish the record.
+Was it Grade A or Grade B?"
+3. **User responds:** "Grade A."
+4. **Agent executes** the POST with 100% deterministic accuracy because the schema was enforced.

+---

+## The Vision: The End of Proprietary Silos
-​HEART is the exit strategy from proprietary, centralized "Intelligence Clouds."
-By making the web itself the platform for reliable transactions, we enable a future where independent agents—be they for agriculture, finance, or logistics—can collaborate with 100% deterministic reliability.
+HEART is the exit strategy from proprietary "Intelligence Clouds."
+By making the web itself the platform for reliable transactions, we enable a future where humans and agents collaborate with absolute certainty.

-​HEART is currently being incubated within the StarbornAg project.
-It is the blueprint for a web where actions aren't just suggested—they are enforced.
+**HEART is currently being incubated within the StarbornAg project.**